By: Chris ⎜ Last updated

 Norwegian Game Meat

-Helt Vilt means "completely wild," and they serve the kind of meat most visitors have never tried: moose, reindeer, deer, wild boar.
-The moose burgers are the most popular items and the reason to come here.
-The Tipsy Moose and the Angry Moose (which has real heat to it) are great.
+Helt Vilt means "completely wild," and they serve the kind of meat most visitors have never tried before, including moose, reindeer, deer and wild boar.
+The moose burgers are the most popular items and the main reason to come here.
+The Tipsy Moose and the Angry Moose (which has some real spice to it) are great.

-If you want something more traditional, the finnbiff (reindeer stew) with mushrooms, mashed potatoes, and lingonberries is a proper sit-down Norwegian meal.
+If you want something more traditional Norwegian, try the finnbiff (reindeer stew) with mushrooms, mashed potatoes, and lingonberries.
 The restaurant has its own seating area with wood-panelled walls and river views, so it feels more like a separate restaurant than a food hall stall.

 Solberg & Hansen